firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ---
 **1. Access Boundaries**

-Think of access boundaries like a playground fence—the agent has room to explore, but can't wander into traffic.
+Think of access boundaries like a playground fence—your AI application has a safe space to explore, but it can't wander into traffic.

 - **File System**: Sandbox the agent to specific directories
   - ✅ Good: Agent operates in `/temp/agent-workspace/` with no escape route